 - Find an organization that interests you.

-- See the Current Opportunities page or the Find Your Own page for organizations looking for volunteers.
+- See the Community Service Events page for organizations looking for volunteers.

-- Print out the required forms needed to record your service.
+- Use the required form on the Community Service Events page to record your service.

-- Fill out the forms completely and get all required signatures.
+- Fill out the form completely and get all required signatures.
+Electronic verification is just fine.

 WHERE CAN I GET THE COMMUNITY SERVICE FORMS?